Kdag-K/kdag/README.md

                                       corresponding to a particular block index.
 - `Restore([]byte) error`: Restores the App state from a snapshot.

-Reciprocally, `AppProxy` relays transactions from the App to Kdag via a native Go channel - `SubmitCh` - which ties into the application differently depending on the type of proxy (Socket or Inmem).
+Reciprocally, `AppGateway` relays transactions from the App to Kdag via a native Go channel - `SubmitCh` - which ties into the application differently depending on the type of proxy (Socket or Inmem).